elenam/track2-functional/Functional.md

 `range` produces a sequence of all integers in a given range.
 Once again, consult [its documentation](https://clojuredocs.org/clojure.core/range) for details.

-Note that your function just need to return the number of palindromes, not palindromes themselves.
+Note that your function just need to return the number of palindromes, not the palindromes themselves.

-# Further resources

-- You are welcome to continue the koans.
-You might want to look into other resources (see below) for more advanced ones.
-There is also a series of youtube videos helping out with the koans: [https://www.youtube.com/playlist?list=PL1p6TgkbKXqyOwq6iSkce_EY5YWFHciHt](https://www.youtube.com/playlist?list=PL1p6TgkbKXqyOwq6iSkce_EY5YWFHciHt)
-- Another excellent online source of Clojure problems of different levels is [https://www.4clojure.com/](https://www.4clojure.com/)
-- As you are working on the problems, you can look up common Clojure functions with examples and discussion at community maintained Clojure documentation: [https://clojuredocs.org/quickref](https://clojuredocs.org/quickref).
-- Clojure cheat sheet at clojure.org also gives you a brief well-organzied list of most common functions with links to documentation: [http://clojure.org/cheatsheet](http://clojure.org/cheatsheet)
-- Boston Clojure meetup has put together a nice list of resources, beginners and more advanced: [https://bostonclojuregroup.hackpad.com/Learning-Clojure-B3gXhvDJmi6](https://bostonclojuregroup.hackpad.com/Learning-Clojure-B3gXhvDJmi6).
-In particular, it has a very helpful list of most recent Clojure books for beginners: [https://bostonclojuregroup.hackpad.com/Learning-Clojure-B3gXhvDJmi6#:h=Books](https://bostonclojuregroup.hackpad.com/Learning-Clojure-B3gXhvDJmi6#:h=Books).